 It’s commonly thought that this bird has been used for mystical and religious purposes since around the 12th century for its special powers.

 Size-wise, these chickens are of medium weight with a slim, yet firm and muscular looking build.
+The males weigh around 4.4 to 6.5 pounds, while the female hens are a fair amount lighter, ranging from 3.5 to 4.5 pounds.

 They have a broad breast and fairly wide shoulders with long wings.
 They also usually stand tall and proud, holding their tail up moderately high.